kprevas/ronin/Link-Targets.md

 identifier for the object on which it is called.
 (This identifier, when passed to the type's `fromID()` method, should return the original object.)

-Next, we'll go over some [[general tips and tricks|Tips and Tricks]] for writing Ronin apps.
+Next, we'll go over some [general tips and tricks](Tips-and-Tricks.html) for writing Ronin apps.